-Reach for the Stars, LLC, is a private practice predominantly serving the pediatric population.
-Both practice locations (one in Cranford, NJ and one in Staten Island, NY, are under the ownership and direction of Lisa Jiannetto-Surrusco, MA, CCC-SLP.
-The Staten Island location, formerly known as Speech and Language Therapy Associates of Staten Island, is now operating under the same name as the NJ office.
+Our company, Reach for the Stars, LLC, is a private practice predominantly serving the pediatric population under the direction of Lisa Jiannetto-Surrusco, MA, CCC-SLP.
+The Staten Island location, formerly known as Speech and Language Therapy Associates of Staten Island, has served the Staten Island community since 2002.
+Expansion into New Jersey occurred in 2012.
 Our clinical team is compromised of highly qualified NYS/NJS licensed and ASHA certified speech-language pathologists with diverse training and clinical backgrounds in a variety of sub-specialty areas.
 This includes childhood articulation and language disorders, motor-speech disorders, voice and resonance disorders, fluency disorders and complex feeding disorders.
 We work collaboratively with many of the best clinics and practices within the NYC Metropolitan area.
-We pride ourselves on repeat referrals from some of the finest institutions throughout the city for post-surgical treatment for cleft palate repair, velo- pharyngeal insufficiency, and laryngeal pathology.
+We pride ourselves on repeat referrals from some of the finest institutions throughout the city for post-surgical treatment for cleft palate repair, velo-pharyngeal insufficiency, and laryngeal pathology.
 We are also among the few practices to treat adult voice and resonance disorders (at our Staten Island office only).

 Our Clinical Staff: